 Slab stone ranges from $10 to $40 uninstalled.
 Installed, you can expect price ranges of $35 to $66 per square foot.

 Averages found in a survey of a leading granite counter supplier:

 |Cost For Slab + Installation||$47.40|

-Example: you want slab granite on your kitchen island, 7' by 4', for a total square footage of 28 sq.
+Example: You want slab granite on your kitchen island, 7 feet by 4 feet, for a total square footage of 28 square feet.

 Self-Installation vs. Professional Installation

 Slab granite is too heavy and the installation learning curve too steep for most homeowners to DIY-install slab granite.
 Also, the price of failure (breakage) is too high.
 It is best to leave granite slab installation in the hand of qualified installers.

 Slab granite is one of those products where it is tough to shave costs.
 Like owning an exotic car, you pay for installing a premium product.

 - Edge Treatments: One simple way to hold down the cost of your slab counters is to minimize the edge treatment.
 More complicated edge treatments can drive up the cost.
 Essentially, the more fabrication that is needed, the more the finished product will cost.

 - Cheaper Types: Different types of granite have different prices.
 Inform yourself of the prices attached to various stones through the bulk middle supplier Slab Market.
 While you cannot purchase through this site, you will learn which types are more expensive than others.